slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Don’t make 100 decisions when one will do."
 -- Peter Drucker [1909]*

+> *"Work expands so as to fill the time available for its completion."
+-- C. Northcote Parkinson [1909]*

+> *"Don’t tell me how hard you work.
+Tell me how much you get done."
+-- James J. Ling [1922]*

 > *"Premature optimization is the root of all evil."
 -- Donald Knuth [1938]*

+> *"My life is better when I’m spontaneous after I’ve done my most important thing.
+Being spontaneous before that, that’s where it becomes a distraction and does me harm."
+-- Gary Keller [1957]*

 > *"As a rule, whatever you need to optimize, don’t do."
 -- Nassim Taleb [1960]*

+> *"Do something first, than talk about it."
+-- Tom Ford [1961]*

 > *"The price of productivity is creativity." (...)
 "If you’re not spending your time doing what you want, and you’re not earning, and you’re not learning - what the heck are you doing?" (...)